Point Leo

 Point Leo is a town on the shore of Western Port bay on the eastern side of the Mornington Peninsula in Melbourne, Victoria, Australia, 67 km south-east of Melbourne's Central Business District, located within the Shire of Mornington Peninsula local government area.
 Point Leo recorded a population of 178 at the 2021 census.

 Point Leo Foreshore Reserve provides excellent waves for surfing and is one of the closest surf beaches to Melbourne.

 History

 The area was known as Bobbanaring to the local Bunurong people prior to European settlement.
-The area was first surveyed in 1841, and a town was proposed here in 1869, but the area did not develop until after World War II, when the Woods family built a house and store.
+The area was first surveyed in 1841, and a town was proposed here in 1869.
+A subdivision plan was lodged in 1934 but the area did not develop until after World War II, when the Woods family built a house and store.
 Facilities were developed in the 1960s, including camping grounds, toilet blocks with hot showers on the foreshore and a kiosk on the surf beach.
 A Post Office opened on 8 December 1969, but closed in 1974.
 By the 1980s the area was still dominated by holiday homes and weekend travellers with few permanent residents.